alanfranz/canvas-submission-uploader/README.md

 ## Instructions

 Steps:
-* Pick an authentication key from your Canvas
+* Pick an access token for canvas (Account -> Settings -> Approved integrations -> New Access Token)
 * Just copy this template in each directory where you hold the files for an assignment
-* Tweak the values at the beginning of the script
+* Tweak the values at the beginning of the script, they're commented
 * Run the script when you want to submit.
 Please note that this is designed to use Python3, and it's standalone (no need for virtual environments, etc, it will setup its dependencies automatically)